DexterLagan/quantum-psionic-meter/README.md

 The Psionic Meter is a web-based application designed to explore potential consciousness-mediated influences on random number generation.
 This project provides a real-time visualization system for investigating and quantifying possible psychokinetic effects through a precise, high-frequency sampling approach.

+## Try the Demo

+You can try an experimental version of the Psionic Meter [here](https://github.com/DexterLagan/quantum-psionic-meter/blob/main/demo.html?raw=true).

 ## 🎯 Project Overview

 The Psionic Meter creates a closed-loop system between human consciousness and random number generation, offering: